F-Loyer/7guis-ocaml-lablgtk3/README.md

-# 7GUIS implémenté en OCaml / LibGtk3
+# 7GUIS implemented in OCaml / LibGtk3

 The 5 first challenges are implemented with in OCaml with the library LablGtk3 (an object oriented Gtk3 binding).
 The CalendarLib package